What You Need to Know About Birth Control and Infertility

 Fertility is a complicated issue that can become even more confusing if you’ve recently gone off birth control and are waiting for your cycle to return to normal (or show up at all!).
 Remember that your decision to take birth control – no matter which type you chose – did not have a long-term effect on your fertility.
 While there may be a longer delay than others regarding certain birth control methods like an injectable, you can still get pregnant.

 If you’re uncertain why your cycle isn’t stabilizing or are getting anxious waiting, scheduling a consultation with a world-renown fertility clinic can give you peace of mind and the answers you may seek.
-A specialist can review your health history to rule out an underlying fertility issue and take the next steps to help regulate your cycles or start fertility treatments to help you conceive.
+A specialist can review your health history to rule out an underlying fertility issue and take the next steps to help you regulate your cycles or start fertility treatments to help you conceive.

 Related Blogs